Angela Merkel meets with Iraqi prime minister in Berlin | DW | 20.10.2020

 He added that his government was striving for increased cooperation with Germany in areas such as refugee policy and economic policy, particularly in the energy sector.

-She did not comment on troop levels in the country, but the Bundestag is set to evaluate the question of whether to the extend the Bundeswehr mission in Iraq by the end of the month.
-German troops based in Iraq are providing logistical support and training for Kurdish fighters, but are not taking part in offensive strikes.

-Merkel also pledged to help Iraq during the coronavirus pandemic.
-Berlin offered to provide protective equipment and ventilators, as well help training medical personnel, Merkel said.
+Merkel also pledged to help Iraq during the coronavirus pandemic, offering to provide protective equipment and ventilators as well help training medical personnel.

-Currently, the German government is supporting the construction and equipping of makeshift clinics in the country.
+Currently, the German government is supporting the construction and equipment of makeshift clinics in the country.

 Prior to his trip to Berlin, Kadhimi met with French President Emmanuel Macron in Paris, where the two also discussed the fight against terrorism.